heuristisk/hkAlium/README.md

 ## How to setup it?

-First you need to implement an UICollectionView and latter you must set a custom layout as you can see in the image below:
+First, you need to implement a UICollectionView and latter you must set a custom layout as you can see in the image below:

 ![Image 01](https://github.com/heuristisk/hkAlium/blob/master/sample/setup.png?raw=true)

 ## Complete example

-If you want to see it running, clone de repo and execute the included sample project.
-The example is self-explained, you must implement a delegate *CustomLayoutDelegate* to specify the size of each item.
+If you want to see it running, clone the repo and execute the included sample project.
+The example is self-explained, you must implement a delegate CustomLayoutDelegate to specify the size of each item.
 Good luck!

 ```swift
 // ViewController.swift